euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    \end{figure}

 If a part of the (native) reference-graph becomes unreachable (figure :ref:`cuo`), this is reflected (asynchronously) on Java-side.
-At its next run, the Java-GC will collect this subgraph and weak references registered to a reference queue can detect deleted objects and then release native references.
+On its next run, Java-GC will collect this subgraph and weak references registered to a reference queue can detect deleted objects and then release native references.